keithfancher/haskell-notes/haskell-notes.md

 ### Function argument pattern matching and `case` statements

-The "lowest level" is to use `case` statements.
+The "lowest level" structure is the `case` statement.
 These can be used anywhere, not just in function definitions.
-For example, these two bits of code are
+For example, these two bits of code are equivalent:
-equivalent:

 ```
 -- "Normal" pattern matching: